The Sender and The Sent

 The King Whose Name Belongs to the Father

-The name מַלְכִּי־צֶדֶק (Malki-Tzedek) is a compound word.
-The first element is melek — “king.”
-The second element is tzedek — “righteousness” or “justice.”
-Put together: “King of Righteousness” or “My King is Righteousness.”
+The name מַלְכִּי־צֶדֶק (Malki-Tzedek) is a compound word built from two roots.
+The first element is מֶלֶךְ (melek), meaning “king.”
+The suffix -i is a possessive marker—“my king” or “king of.”
+The second element is צֶדֶק (tzedek), meaning “righteousness” or “justice.”
+Put together, the name reads “King of Righteousness” or “My King is Righteousness.”

-Consider the scriptural weight behind each half.
-King of Righteousness: Jeremiah 23:6 prophesies a coming branch of David, then declares he will be called “Yahuah our Righteousness.”
+Consider the scriptural weight behind each half of this title.
+King of Righteousness: Jeremiah 23:6 prophesies a coming branch of David and then declares that he will be called “Yahuah our Righteousness.”
 The name that the branch will be called is the name that belongs to the Father.
-The Son bears the Father’s name — he does not originate it.
+The Son bears the Father’s name—he does not originate it.
 Psalm 89:14 says of Yahuah Himself that “righteousness and justice are the foundation of Your throne.”
-Righteousness is not merely an attribute Yahuah possesses — it is the foundation upon which He reigns.
+Righteousness is not merely an attribute Yahuah possesses—it is the foundation upon which He reigns.
 The Melchizedek priesthood, “King of Righteousness,” is named after the very character of the Father’s throne.

-King of Peace: The word Salem (שָׁלֵם, Shalem) is the ancient name for Jerusalem, built from the root shalom — peace, wholeness, completeness.
-Isaiah 9:6 calls the coming Son the “Prince of Peace” — notice, Prince, not King.
-The Son carries the peace but holds the rank of a prince — a son of the King.
+King of Peace: The word Salem (ש׈לֵם, Shalem) is the ancient name for Jerusalem, built from the root shalom—peace, wholeness, completeness.
+Isaiah 9:6 famously calls the coming Son the “Prince of Peace”—notice, Prince, not King.
+The Son carries the peace but holds the rank of a prince—a son of the King.
 The King of Peace is the Father Himself.
-Psalm 29:11: “Yahuah will bless His people with peace.”
+Psalm 29:11 tells us “Yahuah will bless His people with peace.”
+Peace flows from Yahuah.
+The Son distributes it as High Priest.
+The Father originates it as King.

 And here is where the picture reaches into the very end of Scripture.
-Revelation 21:22–23 tells us the new Jerusalem has no temple, for Yahuah Elohiym the Almighty and the Lamb are its temple — and the city needs no sun or moon, for “the glory of Elohiym gives it light, and its lamp is the Lamb.”
+The city of Salem—Jerusalem—carries enormous prophetic weight.
+In Revelation 21:2, John sees the holy city, new Jerusalem, coming down out of heaven from Elohim, “prepared as a bride adorned for her husband.”
+In the prophetic writings, Jerusalem is not merely a physical city.
+It is the bride.
+And who is the King of this city?
+Revelation 21:22–23 tells us the new Jerusalem has no temple, for Yahuah Elohim the Almighty and the Lamb are its temple—and the city needs no sun or moon, for “the glory of Elohim gives it light, and its lamp is the Lamb.”
 The glory belongs to the Father.
 The lamp is the Son.
-Two distinct roles, two distinct beings — even in the eternal city.
+Two distinct roles, two distinct beings—even in the eternal city.
+The King of Salem, the King of Peace, is the Father.
+The Son serves as the lamp that carries the Father’s light to the bride.

 The Zadok Connection